seharsalman26/QualtBot/README.md

 Wait 1-2 minutes for the app to build.
 Once it loads, look at the URL bar in your browser.
 Copy your new app's URL (it will look something like https://your-custom-name.streamlit.app).
 Keep this handy for Phase 2!

 ## Phase 2: Add the Qualtrics Integration Code
 The easiest way to setup your qualtrics integration is to use and the edit the provided template: `QualtBot_template.qsf'.
 If you prefer to set it up manually, you can follow the below steps.

+To use the template, create a new blank survey.
+Then, select Tools > Import/Export > Import Survey > Choose File > `QualtBot_template.qsf'

 ### Step 1: Add Custom CSS (Styling)